Qianhongbo/LeetCode/Binary-Search-Tree.md

 # Min Height BST

-Write a function that takes in a sorted array of distince integers.
+Write a function that takes in a sorted array of distinct integers.
 Construct a BST from the integers, and return the root of the BST.

 Recursive!